AdobeDocs/workfront.en/help/quicksilver/maestro/manage-relationship-fields.md

 # Manage Relationship-type fields in Adobe Maestro

+You can use a Relationship-type field to connect the following:

+* Maestro record types and their fields.
+* Maestro record types with objects from another applications and their fields.
+For more information, see [Connect Maestro records to Workfront objects](../maestro/connect-maestro-records-to-workfront-objects.md). <!--consider renaming this article to maybe something generic when we can link from other apps as well-->

-You can use a Relationship-type field to link record types and their fields.
-By doing this, you can display fields from the linked record on another record.
+By doing this, you can display fields from the linked record or object on another Maestro record.

 ## Access requirements